Grayming/Ming-Liu/README.md

    * 17 Jul.
 2018: My paer "Learning How to Actively Learn: A deep imitation learning approach" is presentend in ACL2018.

 # Papers
+   * Trang Vu, __Ming Liu__, Gholamreza Haffari, Dinh Phung.
+Learn to Active Learn by Dreaming, To be Appeared in Annual Conference of the Association for Computational Linguistics 2019.
    * Jinmao Xu, Daofu Gong, Fenlin Liu, Qiuyan Jiang, __Ming Liu__.
 Local Matrix Factorization with Social Network Embedding, In Journal of Combinatorial Optimization 2019.
    * __Ming Liu__, Gholamreza Haffari, Wray Buntine.
 [Learning to actively learn for neural machine translation](http://aclweb.org/anthology/K18-1033), In Conference of Natural Language Learning 2018.